 True CRM brings together information from all data sources within an organization (and where appropriate, from outside the organization) to give one, holistic view of each customer in real time.
 This allows customer facing employees in such areas as sales, customer support, and marketing to make quick yet informed decisions on everything from cross-selling and upselling opportunities to target marketing strategies to competitive positioning tactics."

+"Company strategy and culture are separate but symbiotic."
 Customer relationships start with people.
 Top management needs to understand that company survival depends on providing excellent customer service day in and day out.
 In today's global marketplace, one bad experience and your customer will find another supplier.
 One study shows that 68% of customers who leave do so because of the treatment they received.
 That commitment to excellent customer service has to be communicated from the boss all the way down to the receptionist who answers the phone.
 It's an ongoing effort that needs to be reviewed and improved on a regular basis.